M-Sanches/M-Sanches/README.md

-- 👦 I'm Matheus Sanches ! it's nice to be here.
+- 👦 I'm Matheus Sanches ! it's nice to be here;
-- 🚀 I'm interestesd in Web developer; data science and software engineer
+- 🚀 I'm interested in Web developer; data science and software engineer;
-- 🦾 Career transition - from economy/acconting to Technology
+- 🦾 Career transition - from economy/acconting to Technology;
-- 📚 I love to learning new things, challange and teach
+- 📚 I love to learning new things; challanges and teach;
 - 🦅 " How long are you going to wait before you demand the best for yourself? "—Epictetus
 <!---
 M-Sanches/M-Sanches is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.